Tarim Basin deciduous forests and steppe: Geography

 The Tarim Basin is a desert basin lying in westernmost China.
 The basin is surrounded by high mountains – the Kunlun Mountains to the south, which form the northern edge of the Tibetan Plateau; the Pamir Mountains to the west; and the Tian Shan to the north.

 The basin is arid, but the surrounding mountains receive considerable rainfall and snow.
 Rivers drain into the basin from the mountains, including the northward-flowing Hotan River, which drains the western Kunlun Mountains, the Yarkand River, which drains the Pamirs, and the Aksu River, which drains the western Tian Shan mountains.
 These rivers join to form the Tarim River, which flows for 1300 km in an arc across the northern and eastern basin.
 The Kongque River drains southeastwards from the central Tian Shan.
 The basin is endorheic, with no outlet to the sea, and Tarim River and Kongque rivers empty into a complex of salt lakes in the eastern portion of the basin.
 The lower Tarim River empties southeast into Taitema Lake in the southeastern basin, and the Kongque empties eastwards into Lop Nur.
 The Qarqan River rises in the central Kunlun Mountains and also empties northeastwards into Taitema Lake.
 Taitema Lake is approximately 800 meters above sea level.

 Soils in the ecoregion are generally sandy loam.

 Climate

 The basin has an arid continental climate.
 Average annual temperatures range from -20º C in the winter months to 40º C during the summer months.
 Rainfall averages only 50 mm per year on the floor of the basin.

 Annual precipitation in the surrounding mountains can exceed 1000 mm per year.
-The rivers are sustained snowfall and glacial melt (about 60% of total flow) and by rainfall (about 40%).
-About 75% of the annual runoff comes in the months of July, August and September, creating an regular summer flood season.
+The rivers are sustained by snowfall and glacial melt (about 60% of total flow) and by rainfall (about 40%).
+About 75% of the annual runoff comes in the months of July, August and September, creating a regular summer flood season.